glacials/twos.dev/src/cold/apple.md

 for their app to be successful, and they did.

-There are more factors at play than reputation, like developer experience and user experience, but the point stands -- a reputation for killing products contributes to more product deaths.
+There are more factors at play than reputation, like developer experience and user experience, but the point stands---a reputation for killing products contributes to more product deaths.

 ## Specific Notes {#specifics}